cerassus/gamergeek-nextjs/README.md

 - When the game is over, show summary with players statistics
 - Use MongoDB to store players scores
 - Add SCORE LEADERBOARD and HELP subpages
+- Make simple REST API with express and Mongoose to collect games info and players scores

 You should use Next.js and SSR.
 Any other libraries are most welcome.